 Here at Expat Living, we’re always on the hunt for the best beauty treatments that promise brighter, clearer skin.
-As facials aren’t a one-size-fits-all solution and our skin-needs change through the years (thanks, hormones!) from treating acne and pigmentation to anti ageing, we put six treatments for different skin types to the test.
+As facials aren’t a one-size-fits-all solution and our skin-needs change through the years (thanks, hormones!) from treating acne, extraction, and pigmentation to anti ageing, we put six treatments for different skin types to the test.

 For congested skin: My Cozy Room

 My Premium Extraction Facial ($288, 120 minutes).
 First-timers can enjoy the facial at 50% off.